guym4c/doctrine-graphql-helper/README.md

 #### Providing request permissions
 If you have provided the scopes and the permissions they contain above, then you can provide the request's allowed scopes and the request user ID to `getServer()`.

-To assign permissions to each scope, you must extend the `Permission` class and define the scopes in `$scopes`.
+#### Example of scopes array

 Each 'method' can be assigned a permission level per-entity. `*` may be used a wildcard.
 A list of methods can be found in `ResolverMethod`.

 For example: